iterait/emloop/docs/tutorial.rst

             predictions = tf.greater_equal(y_hat, 0.5, name='predictions')
             tf.equal(predictions, tf.cast(y, tf.bool), name='accuracy')

-The only method that is necessary to implement is :py:meth:`cxflow_tensorflow.BaseModel._create_model`.
+The only method that is necessary to implement is :py:meth:`emloop_tensorflow.BaseModel._create_model`.
 In our case, the ``_create_model`` method creates a simple MLP.
 If you know the fundamentals of TensorFlow, it should be easy to understand what is going on.